-IDF Europe Chair, Sehnaz Karadeniz, together with a Board Member from the Turkish Diabetes Foundation, Prof Mehmet Sargin; welcomed and kicked off the one-week camp where participants would honed their communication and presentation skills, learned about a wide range of leadership topics, network, and shared their knowledge and experience with other youth advocates.
+IDF Europe Chair, Sehnaz Karadeniz, together with a Board member from the Turkish Diabetes Foundation, Prof Mehmet Sargin,welcomed the participants and kicked off the one-week camp where participants honed their communication and presentation skills, learned about a wide range of leadership topics, networked, and shared their knowledge and experience with other youth advocates.

 YLC particpants playing basketball